BaksiLi/CS-Hypomnema/README.md

 Note-taker: [Baksi](https://github.com/BaksiLi)

-This repository curates a few computer science notes.
-Its scope is bounded by my own interests, and it will keep updating as limited knowledge will never suffice.
+This repository curates divers computer science notes, whereas its scope is bounded by my own interests, and it will keep updating as limited knowledge will never suffice.

 If you are looking for a structured CS course, you should probably go for a programme offered by accredited organisations.
-However, I will still recommend some cources/books for the subjects that are not covered but important.
+However, I will advice some courses/books for the subjects that are not covered but important.

 Anyone is more than welcomed to give suggestions, or even raise a PR.

 Lastly, please feel free to **star this repository** if you found it interesting or boring (yeah, p ∨ ¬p).

 # Catalogue
 According to [Curriculum Guidelines for Undergraduate Programs in Computer Science](https://dl.acm.org/citation.cfm?id=2534860) (p.
-14) by ACM and IEEE Computer Society, there are 18 knowledge areas (KA) that consist the body of knowledge, which are used to label notes in this collection for reference.
+14) by ACM and IEEE Computer Society, there are eighteen knowledge areas (KA) that consist the body of knowledge, which are used to label notes in this collection for reference.

 <details>
 <summary>Keyword Table</summary>